fss1/ntp_checker/README.md

 + When done, Settings -> Export to download the configuration
 + For single statistics, span 1, height 0 works provided the pre and post description is short and provides a minimal area
 + Metrics now allow 'ALIAS BY' instead of using the tag value to label the server
-+ Chnage admin password and create a view only user.
++ Change admin password and create a view only user, timewatch.
 Grafana Admin -> Global Users -> Create User (and Edit admin account)

 #### Server administration
 The timewatch script is running on a VM with only 1G of RAM.
 The build script adds sar but this is not enabled.